 What does it mean?
 The institution is responsible for educating its faculty, students, and staff regarding copyright.
 This web page is one way that LTU educates its faculty, students, and staff about copyright.
 All LTU Online courses are created with standardized information about copyright law and policies.
 Furthermore, information about copyright laws and policies are included in each course syllabus.

 What does it mean?
 The copyrighted materials should not be available to students after the class session or course is complete.
-At LTU, Blackboard courses are made unavailable several weeks after the end of a semester to accommodate closing course activities.
+At LTU, Canvas course pages are made unavailable several weeks after the end of a semester to accommodate closing course activities.
 The instructor can also limit the availability of course folders containing copyrighted information.